Armed man fired shots, barricaded inside Honolulu hotel room

 Photos and videos shared by local media showed about 100 people locked down in the hotel’s ballroom.
 Other images from outside the resort showed a large police presence, including a SWAT team.

 Lynch said police were waiting for the man to come out of the room.
+Police believe the man is in the military.